How the MS13 Became Lords of the Trash Dump in Honduras

 In this open-sky dump, in El Ocotillo near the northwestern city of San Pedro Sula, dozens of trucks roll in every day with a city’s refuse.
 They roll through the dunes of detritus and abandon their fetid cargo in any empty space.
 Those whom society has deemed unwanted climb into the rot, searching for anything they can use, plastic, tin cans, clothes and food.
 They compete against each other, and against the vultures and dogs.

 *This article is the first in a three-part investigation, "MS13 & Co.," diving into how the MS13 grew from humble beginnings to become a business powerhouse with investments in numerous businesses, both legal and illegal, across the Northern Triangle.
 This chapter looks at how the MS13 has taken over aspects of the trash recycling sector in Honduras and connections between the gang and the highest rungs of Honduran politics and business.
-Future installments of this investigation on El Salvador and Guatemala are to be published on January 24 and 31.
+Read the complete investigation here.

 It’s midday and the heat is suffocating.
 A smell of pestilence floats over the dump, overwhelming everything.
 Another truck arrives and the residents get ready.
 The lorry reverses, beeping as it goes, as if it could warn them away.